-Classrooms
+Classrooms:

-At the beginning of the school year, each class draws up a class charter/rules with direct input from the children.
-This charter is developed with behaviour in mind and is a set of routines and conducts that the whole class is expected to adhere to.
-Each member of the class signs their charter and it is displayed in the classroom.
-All statements are kept positive for the children.
-So a 'do' statement rather than a 'don't'.
+At the beginning of the school year, each class draws up a class charter/list of rules with direct input from the children.
+This charter is developed with behaviour in mind and is a set of routines and conducts that the whole class agrees to adhere to.
+Their charter is displayed in the classroom.
+All statements are kept positive for the children, so these consist of 'do' statements rather than 'don't' statements.